Services

 Alternatives to loans

-- Equitable Charge over shares – People sometimes overlook that it is possible to take a charge over shares.
-The charge can extend to any shares be they in the borrower or in a director’s portfolio.
+- Equitable charge over shares - People sometimes overlook that it is possible to take a charge over shares.
+The charge can extend to any shares be they in the borrower or in a director's portfolio.
 This could be helpful for companies with assets such as commercial property.